taldelarosa/YTmigrateWL/README.md

 ### Stage 1: Fetch Video List

 The Python script (`fetch-videos`) runs first.
-It securely uses your browser's cookies to access your "Watch Later" playlist and exports all video details into CSV files (e.g., `watch_later_public.csv`).
+It securely uses your browser's cookies to access your playlists and exports all video details into CSV files.

+**Interactive Playlist Selection:** When you run the script, you'll be presented with a list of all your playlists:
+* You can select **Watch Later** (default - just press Enter)
+* You can select **multiple playlists** by entering comma-separated numbers (e.g., `0,1,3`)
+* You can select **all playlists** by typing `all`

+Each selected playlist will be exported to separate CSV files named after the playlist (e.g., `Watch Later_public.csv`, `My Favorites_public.csv`).

-**CSV-Only Mode:** If you only want to generate CSV files without creating playlists or modifying your Watch Later, you can either:
+**CSV-Only Mode:** If you only want to generate CSV files without creating playlists or modifying your playlists, you can either:

 * Set `CSV_ONLY="true"` in your `.env` file and run `pnpm start`
 * Or run the quick command: `pnpm run csv-only` (or `npm run csv-only`)

-This is perfect for backing up your Watch Later list without making any changes to your YouTube account.
+This is perfect for backing up your playlists without making any changes to your YouTube account.

 ### Stage 2: Migrate Videos & Clear Playlist